cloudydeno/deno-aws_api/lib/README.md

 a port of it has been uploaded at [/x/aws_sdk](https://deno.land/x/aws_sdk).

+The generated source code is still pretty messy.
+I used this project to learn more about the practicallity of API codegen.
+I'll be going through and neatening up the services/ source which shouldn't affect the published APIs.

 Finally, the APIs within `client/` and `encoding/` are liable to change.
 For best upgradability, stick to making an `ApiFactory` object and passing it to the services.
-At some point (around 1.0.0?) the APIs should be ready to lock in.
+At some point (before 1.0.0) the APIs should be ready to lock in.

 ## Methodology

 All of the clients are compiled from `aws-sdk-js`'s JSON data files.
-The code to generate clients isn't uploaded to `/x/`, so if you want to read through it, make sure you're in the Git repo.
+The code to generate clients isn't uploaded to `/x/`, so if you want to read through it, make sure you're in the source Git repo.

 "Most" of the heavy lifting (such as compiling waiter JMESPaths) runs in the generation step so that the modules on /x/ are ready to run.

 ## Completeness

-The following clients have been successfully used in scripts and should work quite well:
+The following clients have been used in actual scripts and should work quite well:

 * SQS
 * STS
 * EC2
 * Kinesis
+* DynamoDB

 The following credential sources are supported: